 I love the size of the two bowls.
 I didn’t have a big soup bowl like these before, and we eat so many of our meals out of them now it’s one of my favorite pieces!
 The big shallow bowl can be used for almost any meal you’d serve on a plate and make awesome pasta bowls.

-It’s been so nice not to eat off of chipped plates at every meal.
-Or to have to use the oven mitts every time we use the microwave.
+Can I tell you how nice it’s been not to eat off of chipped plates at every meal?
+Or to have to get oven mitts every time we use the microwave?
 (I solved the too-hot bowl problem with one of these microwave cool caddies.)

-So next time you’re shopping for a new dinnerware set for everyday use that look good and are durable at a reasonable price, these are a good option that you might want to try out!
+So next time you’re shopping for a new dinnerware set for everyday use that looks classic and stylish, is durable, and is a reasonable price, these are a good option that you just might want to check out!